abhinavgupta21/go-ci-cd-project/README.md

 ### Notes

 - The workflows use [golangci-lint](https://golangci-lint.run/) for comprehensive static analysis.
-- The release workflow currently builds a Linux binary; you can extend this to build for other OS/architectures if needed.
+- The release workflow currently builds Linux and MacOS binaries; you can extend this to build for other OS/architectures if needed.
 - Make sure to create releases in your GitHub repository manually to trigger the release workflow.

 ---